frankois944/FirebaseKmpDemo/README.md

 Some Kotlin code [needs to be written](https://github.com/frankois944/FirebaseKmpDemo/blob/main/webApp/src/jsMain/kotlin/com/example/App.kt).

-The firebase needs to be added as a npm dependencies, currently `implementation(npm("firebase", "10.12.2"))`, or a ealier version.
+The firebase needs to be added as a npm dependency, currently `implementation(npm("firebase", "10.12.2"))`, or a ealier version.

 > [!WARNING]
 > firebase-kotlin-sdk for JS is out of date, some kotlin methods won't work as the JS API changed